ahmedesoliman/rosajen27/README.md

 Welcome to my GitHub!
 I'm Jen, an elementary teacher who's transitioning out of the classroom and into the world of Web Development.
 Through self-study and enrolling in a coding Bootcamp at UCONN, I am building a solid foundation in both frontend and backend technologies and languages.

-- 🔭 I’m currently working on HackerRank's 30 Days of Code
+- 🔭 I’m currently working on 30 Days of Code
 - 🌱 I’m currently learning ⚛ React
 - 👯 I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me: rosajen27@gmail.com